 Evaporative pad run times in the test house were significantly reduced by misting (data not shown).
-On average, when only a shade cloth was used the pad ran 72% of the time than it did in the control house.
+On average, when only a shade cloth was used the pad ran 72% of the time that it did in the control house.
 On the other hand, when the shade cloth was misted the pad ran only 40% of the time it did in the control house.
 This represents a 45% reduction in evaporative-pad run times.
 The run times for the other two cooling modes on the 3-stage cooling system (low-speed exhaust fan and high-speed exhaust fan only) were not significantly affected by shade cloth misting.

-Water consumption varied with the weather, as might be expected, but typically shade cloth misting was estimated to consume about 200 to 300 gal/day, or about 1/2 that estimated to have been used by the evaporative pad system in the control house.
+Water consumption varied with the weather, as might be expected, but typically shade cloth misting was estimated to consume about 200 to 300 gal/day, or about /2 that estimated to have been used by the evaporative pad system in the control house.
 Considering the reduced running time of the evaporative pads in the shaded house, it is possible that very little additional water was actually used by the shaded house during misting.
 More careful testing will be required to answer the question of water use definitively.

 When the evaporative pads in both houses were running, the shaded house experienced reduced energy and temperature levels both with and without misting (Table 1).
 The dry shade cloth reduced total energy gain by 24.0%, compared to the unshaded control, which is about 44% of the shade rating (it was a 55% shade cloth) of the cloth.
 This means that a dry black shade cloth can be expected to perform at an efficiency of only 44%.
 Likewise, the dry shade cloth reduced air temperature rise by only 18.5% over the control, which is about 34% of the shade rating.
 Maximum leaf temperatures and average ground temperatures were reduced by only 5.4% and 13.9%, respectively.
-These data illustrate the inefficiency of traditional shade cloth in a very striking way. to the unshaded control house.
-This corresponds to a shade cloth efficiency of 72% and represents a more than doubling of efficiency with respect to air temperature rise and a 64% improvement with respect to total energy gain (as compared to the unshaded control house).
-Maximum leaf temperatures were reduced by 8.3% over the control (a 54% improvement) while average ground temperatures were reduced by 17.6% over the control (a 27% improvement).
+These data illustrate the inefficiency of traditional shade cloths in Table 1.
+Reductions in energy gain, air temperature rise, maximum leaf temperature and average ground temperature in the test house (compared to no shade) for both shade and shade plus misting.